markusramsak/extension2contenttypemapper/README.md

 Don't forget to change the namespace and file paths.

 My name is Ing.
 Markus Ramšak.
-I am from Kärnten and a software developer since 2016.
+I am from Kärnten and a PHP software developer since 2006.

 My homepage: https://wowdas.at

-Please leave a like, if it helped you save time.
+Please leave a star, if it helped you save time.